On This Page

 To be good at what they do, therapists must avoid sitting in judgment of any of their clients.
 Instead, they need to be able to put themselves in your position and understand how it feels to be where you are—and how hard it can be to change.

 Many therapists are drawn to the field because they’re naturally empathetic and are able to pick up on other people’s feelings from subtle, intuitive cues.
-A therapist can never have perfect understanding of your experience, but a good therapist can do more than theorize about how something might have affected you.
+A therapist can never have a perfect understanding of your experience, but a good therapist can do more than theorize about how something might have affected you.

 Some therapists who weren’t particularly sensitive when they were younger can learn how to hone their empathy, but some never quite develop their empathy enough to respond to clients in an effective way.
-Failures of empathy are triggering and can be re-traumatizing when repeated, especially when they come from someone you trust.

 A therapist who can't attune to you empathetically is less likely to be able to help you heal.